kingwingfly/backup/README.md

 You can download a release [here](https://github.com/kingwingfly/fav/releases).

-For Arch Linux users, you can `sudo pacman -S fav` maybe, someone has maken it a package.
+For Arch Linux users, you can `yay -S fav-git` maybe, someone has maken it a package.

 ### Prerequisites